IO-Design-Team/hive_ce/.github/ISSUE_TEMPLATE/bug_report.md

 **Code sample**

-Provide a working code sample that reproduces the issue without extra setup or dependencies.
+Provide a minimal code sample that reproduces the issue without extra setup or dependencies.
 Provide a repository link if necessary.

 ```dart
 {code sample}